abhith/abhith.net/website/blog/2018-04-12-dot-net-interview-questions-and-answers.md

 - API Controller
 - Built authorized pages?

+### Angular

+- Why choosen Angular over React JS
+- What is Polyfills.js
+- Pure/Impure Pipes
+- ViewChild
+- Template driven forms
+- What does NgOnChanges,NgDirty
+- What is @Input/@Output
+- How to deploy Angular Project and what is dist folder
+- How Angular works in browser
+- What is AOT
+- How to wirte Custom Pipes and how will name

 As you can see, this a long list so will take time to format the questions as well as include answers.
 Consider this as a draft for now.